The History of “The Game”

 The Massillon-McKinley game annually draws near-capacity crowds, something that few other high schools can match.
 Being the last regular season game and contested on a Saturday afternoon, the fan interest leading up to it and during the game itself can be compared on a smaller scale to the Ohio State-Michigan game.
 Earl Bruce, who coached at both Massillon and Ohio State, summed it up best when he said that there was more pressure to win at Massillon than OSU.

 The game experienced large crowds as early as 1922 when 6,000 fans packed Massillon’s Jones Field.
 But by the mid-1930s it became apparent that the smaller Massillon and McKinley venues were just too inadequate to support the game.
-So, as part of President Franklin Roosevelt’s Works Project Administration (WPA), Massillon constructed 22,000-seat Tiger Stadium, which opened in 1938, and Canton built 15,000-seat Fawcett Stadium, which opened the following year.
+So, as part of President Franklin Roosevelt’s Works Project Administration (WPA), Massillon constructed 14,500-seat Tiger Stadium, which opened in 1938, and Canton built 15,000-seat Fawcett Stadium, which opened the following year.
 Immediately, both were filled to capacity when the big games were held.
-Through later renovations, the capacity of Fawcett Stadium was increased to 23,000.
-Today, Tiger Stadium has been reduced to 18,884 owing to smaller end zone capacity and elimination of track seats.
+Through later renovations, the capacity of Tiger Stadium was increased to 22,000 using temporary endzone and track seating and the capacity of Fawcett Stadium was increased to 23,000.
+Today, Tiger Stadium has been reduced to 18,884 owing to smaller, permanent end zone capacity and elimination of track seats.
 Fawcett Stadium was replaced in 2015 with Tom Benson Stadium and once completed, will have a capacity of around 23,000.

 But the largest crowd ever to witness a Massillon-McKinley game wasn’t at either stadium.
 It was at the Akron Rubber Bowl in 1994 when a playoff rematch drew 29,110 patrons.